RaphaelaHeil/python-novice-inflammation/_episodes/03-matplotlib.md

 ![A line graph showing the minimum inflammation across all patients over a 40-day period.](../fig/inflammation-01-minimum.svg)

-The maximum value rises and falls linearly, while the minimum seems to be a step function.
-Neither trend seems particularly likely, so either there's a mistake in our calculations or something is wrong with our data.
-This insight would have been difficult to reach by examining the numbers themselves without visualization tools.
+- max is linear, min is a step function
+- seems fishy!
+- would have been hard to tell from just looking at the values

 ### Grouping plots

-You can group similar plots in a single figure using subplots.
+- group similar plots using subplots
-This script below uses a number of new commands.
-The function `matplotlib.pyplot.figure()` creates a space into which we will place all of our plots.
-The parameter `figsize` tells Python how big to make this space.
-Each subplot is placed into the figure using its `add_subplot` [method]({{ page.root }}/reference.html#method).
-The `add_subplot` method takes 3 parameters.
-The first denotes how many total rows of subplots there are, the second parameter refers to the total number of subplot columns, and the final parameter denotes which subplot your variable is referencing (left-to-right, top-to-bottom).
-Each subplot is stored in a different variable (`axes1`, `axes2`, `axes3`).
-Once a subplot is created, the axes can be titled using the `set_xlabel()` command (or `set_ylabel()`).
+- `matplotlib.pyplot.figure()` creates a space into which we will place all of our plots
+- `figsize` defines the size of the figure (in inches)
+- add subplot with `add_subplot` - params:
+  1. total rows
+  2. total columns
+  3. number of the current subplot, counting from top left-to-right, top-to-bottom
+- Each subplot is stored in a different variable (`axes1`, `axes2`, `axes3`)
+- set titles for each axis with `set_xlabel()` command (or `set_ylabel()`)

 Here are our three plots side by side:

 ~~~